Estimated reading time: 5 minutes

 Traditional colleges usually require outside courses from your main program to earn credits and complete your degree.
 These can be a lot of extra work and eat up your study time, and if you drop them or fail, you risk not graduating on time.

 Trade school programs offer what you need and focus on real-life skills you will need to get the job you want.
 The trade school program is normally over a one to two year period or less, compared to a four-year program at a college.

 Sitting in a lecture hall with a hundred other students can make you feel like just another student.
 It’s easy to blend in and disappear, and it is easy to become distracted and bored.

 The smaller classes at your technical school mean you are participating in the activity, get one-to-one training and you have the chance to ask questions.
-You will learn from your fellow students, and fewer people mean more time for you to learn, contribute and grow.
+You will learn from your fellow students, and fewer people mean more time for you to learn technical skills, contribute and grow.

 This also means the training is more intense and you can get down to what you need to know, faster and clearer than competing with so many other people.
 You get hands-on experience all the time.

 Vocational School Means Jobs

 The best way to learn your trade is to do it.
 Trade schools are set up to give you hands-on training and experience.
 Whether it’s HVAC technician or healthcare, you are given real-life situations and problem-solving opportunities you just don’t get in a strictly academic setting.

 When people go to traditional college for their education, they may be prepared for entry-level positions in their area, but learning from a trade school can give students enough training to start work where it matters.